 1. Witness uniquely adapted desert-dwelling elephants in their natural habitat.

 2. Disconnect in a remote wilderness rarely seen by tourists.
+You can even experience sleeping under the stars.

 3. Get hands-on with traditional methods of cooking over an open fire.